USNS Indomitable: U.S. Navy service

 Stalwart-class ships were designed to collect underwater acoustical data in support of Cold War anti-submarine warfare operations.
 Accordingly, Indomitable employed Surveillance Towed Array Sensor System (SURTASS) equipment on Cold War underwater surveillance duties during the final years of the Cold War.

 After the Cold War ended with the collapse of the Soviet Union in late December 1991, requirements for such surveillance declined.
 In 1993, Indomitables SURTASS gear was removed, and she received an AN/SPS-49 radar for use in counternarcotics surveillance.
 In her new role for counter narcotics patrol she deployed for two missions per year starting September 1993.
 As well as her civilian crew, she embarked 18 Navy personnel to operate her sensors and coordinate with authorities.
 For her first five missions she averaged 300 days underway per year operating in the Caribbean Sea and Panama Canal area.

-Due to her extended at sea times, she operated a Civilian Ham Radio station from 1994–1995 for the crew to maintain contact with their families.
+Due to her extended at sea times, she operated a Civilian Ham Radio station from 1994 to 1995 for the crew to maintain contact with their families.
 Stateside operators freely cooperated making long-distance calls for the crew.
 The Navy retired Indomitable from service on 2 December 2002 and struck her from the Naval Vessel Register the same day.